industrial-edge/livetwin-earthquake-detection-ie-fc/docs/Installation.md

 <img src="docs/graphics/S7node_connection.PNG" width="500"/>

 9) Go to "Variables" section and define variables based on tags in TIA portal.
-Make sure that the name of the variables are the same as inputs of the simulink model.
+Make sure that the name of the variables are the same as inputs of the simulink model (see: [variables](graphics/model_info.PNG)).

 <img src="docs/graphics/S7node_variables.PNG" width="500"/>